Streetcars in St. Louis: Initial street railways

-In December 1855, a group of investors formed the Laclede Railway Company for the purpose of building a street railway, modeled on services then provided in eastern cities such as New York City, Philadelphia, and Boston.
-However, the Laclede line was never built.
-In spite of the early failure, by 1859, seven other lines were proposed; however, only four were completed before the outbreak of the American Civil War.
+In December 1855, a group of investors formed the Laclede Railway Company to build a horse-drawn street railway modeled on services provided in eastern cities such as New York City, Philadelphia, and Boston.
+The Laclede line was never built, but by 1859, seven other horsecar lines were proposed.
 The first of these lines began operation on July 4, 1859, running east to west on Olive Street from 4th to 10th streets.
-However, early operations were marred by difficulty in securing quality rails, and construction problems caused derailments of the cars.
-All of the prewar railways used horse power to pull their cars, that is they were Horsecars.
+Early operations were marred by difficulty in securing quality rails, and construction problems caused derailments of the cars.
+Four of the lines were completed before the outbreak of the American Civil War.

 After the Civil War, other lines opened in St. Louis that connected the central city with western areas.
-In 1874, with the opening of the Eads Bridge, a new line opened connecting the city with East St. Louis, Illinois.
-The first experiments with mechanical traction for the cars took place immediately after the war in 1865 on Grand Avenue, while a fully operational steam-powered line opened in 1868 as an extension of the Olive Street line.
-This line, however, was not operationally connected with the rest of the horse-drawn lines, and it used a different track gauge from other lines.
+In 1874, with the opening of the Eads Bridge, a new line connected the city with East St. Louis, Illinois.
+The first experiments with mechanical traction for the cars took place immediately after the war in 1865 on Grand Avenue; a fully operational steam-powered line opened in 1868 as an extension of the Olive Street line.
+This line was not operationally connected with the rest of the horse-drawn lines, and it used a different track gauge from them.